IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/Misc_MLDL_Examples/README.md

 2).
 IBM Spectrum Application Center 10.2 or above version is installed.

 3).
-PowerAI 1.6 is installed on your LSF compute nodes.
-If not using Power, LSF compute nodes support docker engine 1.12 or above version.
+PowerAI 1.6.1 is installed on your LSF compute nodes.
+If not installed, LSF compute nodes support docker engine 1.12 or above version.

 4).
 NVIDIA CUDA is installed on your LSF Compute nodes.
+[Check here to match the CUDA version required]( https://hub.docker.com/r/ibmcom/powerai/) under Installed Packages and check the CUDA line.

 5).
 To use Docker and CUDA together install Nvidia-docker 2.0 on your LSF compute nodes.
 See this article [Using nvidia-docker 2.0 with RHEL 7]( https://developer.ibm.com/linuxonpower/2018/09/19/using-nvidia-docker-2-0-rhel-7/)